andrewsunglaekim/event-loop-workshop/readme.md

 - Identify the problem that asynchronous program execution solves
 - Describe the concurrency model of JS based on the "event loop"
 - Give an example of how the message queue is leveraged in javascript.
-- Identify the differences between tasks and micro tasks.
+- Identify a distinction between tasks and micro tasks.
 - Leverage promises to handle asynchronous behavior
 - Leverage async/await as wrappers for promises